Albacore: Commercial fishery

 Albacore is a prized food, and the albacore fishery is economically significant.
 Methods of fishing include pole and line, long-line fishing, trolling, and some purse seining.

 The harvest of albacore tuna for commercial use began at the start of the 20th century.
 The migratory patterns of the fish brought droves of albacore schools near the coastline of southern California, which sparked the start of commercial albacore fishing.
 In 1903, 700 cases of albacore were used as an experimental pack which ultimately led to the development of the U.S. tuna-canning industry.
 The experiment was a huge success, and the commercial fishery expanded rapidly due to the high level of demand for canned tuna.
-By the 1920s, the industry expanded further and three other species of tuna, bluefin, yellowfin, and skipjack, were also being canned.
+By the 1920s, the industry expanded further and three other species of tuna—bluefin, yellowfin, and skipjack—were also being canned.
 Albacore tuna is the only species that can be marketed as "white meat tuna".
-The canning industry uses this label as a way to differentiate canned albacore from other types of tuna.
+The canning industry uses this label to differentiate canned albacore from other types of tuna.

 From 2010 to 2013, a study by Oceana, an ocean preservation organization, tested over 114 samples of tuna, and found that 84% of the white tuna samples were actually escolar.

 Many Pacific island countries and territories (PICTs) heavily rely on oceanic fisheries for economic development and food security.
 The albacore is one of the main four species of tuna that support oceanic fisheries along with the skipjack, yellowfin, and the bigeye tunas.
-Domestic tuna fleets and local fish processing operations contribute from 3-20% of the gross domestic product in four PICTs.
-License fees from foreign ships provide an average of 3-40% of government revenue for seven different PICTs.
+Domestic tuna fleets and local fish processing operations contribute from 3–20% of the gross domestic product in four PICTs.
+License fees from foreign ships provide an average of 3–40% of government revenue for seven different PICTs.
 Processing facilities and tuna fishing vessels provide more than 12,000 jobs for workers in the Pacific islands.
-Fish provide 50-90% of dietary animal protein in rural areas of PICTs.
+Fish provide 50–90% of dietary animal protein in rural areas of PICTs.